phuctm97/jxax/README.md

 ## Usage

-The `jxax` CLI allows you to write, store and run your workflows as YAML files, enables writing workflows once and running them many times at many places, which automation is all about.
+JXAX allows you to write, store and run your workflows as YAML files, enables writing workflows once and running them many times at many places, which automation is all about.

-> The JXAX's concept is relatively similar to but simpler than CI/CD workflows.
+> JXAX's workflows are relatively similar to but simpler than CI/CD workflows.

 #### Configure your workflow in YAML